MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/cookbooks/Removing-Objects-from-the-Pipeline--Where-Object-.md

 In Windows PowerShell, you often generate and pass along more objects to a pipeline than you want.
 You can specify the properties of particular objects to display by using the **Format** cmdlets, but this does not help with the problem of removing entire objects from the display.
 You may want to filter objects before the end of a pipeline, so you can perform actions on only a subset of the initially-generated objects.

 Windows PowerShell includes a **Where-Object** cmdlet that allows you to test each object in the pipeline and only pass it along the pipeline if it meets a particular test condition.
 Objects that do not pass the test are removed from the pipeline.
-You supply the test condition as the value of the **Where-ObjectFilterScript** parameter.
+You supply the test condition as the value of the **Where-Object -FilterScript** parameter.

 ### Performing Simple Tests with Where-Object